 Improvements to the ICANN website regarding the display of information on the Inter Registrar Transfer Policy and the Transfer Dispute Resolution Policy is regularly updated (see 5.2.3.3 above).

-Links to the relevant information for registrants on the ICANN website being prominently displayed on the ICANN home page.
+Links to the relevant information for registrants on the ICANN website being clearly worded and prominently displayed on the ICANN home page.
 This will contribute to improving visibility and content of the ICANN website that is devoted to offering guidance to registrants with transfer issues.

 ICANN Compliance clearly indicates on its FAQ/help section under which circumstances it can assist registrants with transfer disputes.
 This should include situations when registrants can ask ICANN Compliance to insist on registrars taking action on behalf of said registrant.